AbhijithSajeev/SmartMultiSelect/README.md

 # SmartMultiSelect
-An Angular multi select with all the features for easy development
+An Angular multi select with all the features for an easy development